United Air Lines Flight 608

-United Air Lines Flight 608 was a Douglas DC-6 airliner, registration NC37510, on a scheduled passenger flight from Los Angeles to Chicago when it crashed at 12:29 pm on October 24, 1947 about 1.5 mi southeast of Bryce Canyon Airport, Utah, United States.
-None of the five crew members and 47 passengers on board survived.
+United Air Lines Flight 608 was a Douglas DC-6 airliner, registration NC37510, on a scheduled passenger flight from Los Angeles to Chicago when it crashed at 12:29 pm on October 24, 1947, about 1.5 mi southeast of Bryce Canyon Airport, Utah, United States.
+All five crew members and 47 passengers on board were killed.
 It was the first crash of a DC-6, and at the time, it was the second-deadliest air crash in the United States, surpassed by Eastern Air Lines Flight 605 by only one fatality.

-Accident sequence
+Accident

-United Flight 608 departed from Los Angeles, California, at 10:23 am on a routine flight to Chicago, Illinois.
+United Air Lines Flight 608 departed from Los Angeles International Airport, California, at 10:23 am on a routine flight and climbed to 19,000 feet (FL190) to Chicago, Illinois.
 At 12:21 pm, the airplane's pilot, Captain Everett L. McMillen, radioed that a fire was in the baggage compartment, which they could not control, with smoke entering the passenger cabin.
 The flight requested an emergency clearance to Bryce Canyon Airport, Utah, which was granted.

 As it descended, pieces of the airplane, including portions of the right wing, started to fall off, and one of the emergency flares on the wing ignited.
 At 12:27 pm, the last radio transmission was heard from the airplane: "We may make it – approaching a strip."
 Accounts from observers state the airplane passed over the canyon mesa, about 1500 yards from the airstrip.
 With gusts from the canyon floor flowing down the side of the mesa, the crippled aircraft, only 10 ft off the ground, was pulled out of control and crashed.

 Ground observers reported that occupants of the airliner, prior to the impact, were throwing various items out of the cabin door in an attempt to lighten the load as the DC-6 descended over the canyon.
 The airliner crashed onto National Park Service land, killing all 52 passengers and crew on board.

 The October 25, 1947, edition of the Bridgeport Post reported: